hashicorp/packer/website/source/docs/builders/amazon-instance.html.md

 etc. that provide it temporary access to the instance while the image is being created.
 This simplifies configuration quite a bit.

 The builder does *not* manage AMIs.
 Once it creates an AMI and stores it in your account, it is up to you to use, delete, etc. the AMI.

--&gt; **Note** This builder requires that the [Amazon EC2 AMI Tools](https://aws.amazon.com/developertools/368) are installed onto the machine.
+-> **Note:** This builder requires that the [Amazon EC2 AMI Tools](https://aws.amazon.com/developertools/368) are installed onto the machine.
 This can be done within a provisioner, but must be done before the builder finishes running.

+~> Instance builds are not supported for Windows.
+Use [`amazon-ebs`](amazon-ebs.html) instead.

 ## Configuration Reference